yeojz/otplib/packages/otplib-preset-browser/README.md

 # @otplib/preset-browser

-> Independent otplib browser bundle containing browser-optimised presets
+> Independent otplib browser bundle containing browser-compatible plugins

 `@otplib/preset-browser` is a self-contained `umd` bundle, with `Buffer` split out as an external dependency and certain defaults chosen to reduce the browser size.